+AMS expects applicants to read the entire RFA prior to submitting their application to ensure they understand the program's requirements.
 The application checklist below lists the required and conditionally required documents for an application package.
-AMS expects applicants to read the entire RFA prior to submitting their application to ensure they understand the program's requirements.

-FMPP requires that all application packages include the following:
+LFPP requires that all application packages include the following:

-- □ Form SF-424 Application for Federal Assistance (in Grants.gov) - □ Project Narrative (PDF Attachment) - □ Signed Letters Verifying Matching Funds for EACH cash and/or in-kind resource (PDF or MS Word Attachment) - □ Signed Letters of Commitment from Partner and Collaborator Organizations (PDF or MS Word Attachment)

-When applicable, application packages are required to include the following documents:

-- □ Signed Letter(s) Stating Evidence of Critical Resources and Infrastructure (PDF or MS Word Attachment) - □ Negotiated Indirect Cost Rate Agreement (PDF Attachment)
+Form SF-424 - Application for Federal Assistance (in Grants.gov) Form SF-424A - Budget Information for Non-Construction Programs (in Grants.gov) Project Abstract (in Grants.gov) Project Narrative (PDF Attachment) \square Must use required template \square Executive Summary supports project goals and objectives and is no more than 250 words \square Ensure it does not exceed the page limit specified in Section 4.2.4 \square Ensure the proposal excludes unallowable costs and activities per Section 4.6.4 Signed Letters Verifying Matching Funds for EACH cash and/or in-kind resource (PDF or MS Word Attachment) Signed Letters of Commitment from Partner and Collaborator Organizations (PDF or MS Word Attachment) Νh When applicable, application packages are required to include the following documents: Signed Letter(s) Stating Evidence of Critical Resources and Infrastructure (PDF or MS Word - Attachment) Negotiated Indirect Cost Rate Agreement (PDF Attachment)

-Applicants are encouraged to combine all required documents into a single PDF file before submitting their application.
+TIMING TO OBTAIN AND SUBMIT GRANTS.GOV REQUIRED ELEMENTS

-Required Action Timing to Obtain/Submit AMS Deadline to receive final application and all supporting materials May 26, 2020 - 11:59 p.m.
-[Eastern Time] Obtaining Your Organization's DUNS Number (if you do not already have one) 1-2 business days Establishing an Active SAM.gov Account (if you do not already have one) 7-10 business days Obtaining a TIN/EIN (if you do not already have one) Up to 2 weeks Creating your Grants.gov profile and registering your Authorized Organizational Representative (AOR) authorization Up to 2 weeks
+Required Action Timing to Obtain/Submit AMS Deadline to receive final application and all supporting materials May 16, 2022- 11:59 Aivis beadilile to receive final application and all supporting materials p.m.
+[Eastern Time] Obtaining Your Organization's DUNS/UEI Number (if you do not already have one) 1-2 business days Establishing an Active SAM.gov Account (if you do not already have one) 7-10 business days Obtaining a TIN/EIN (if you do not already have one) Up to 2 weeks Creating your Grants.gov profile and registering your Authorized Organizational Representative (AOR) authorization Up to 2 weeks